FLOSSforScience/FLOSSforScience.github.io/_posts/2019-05-01-season-2-episode-5.markdown

 ---
 layout: post
-title: "EP017 HPX: "
+title: "EP017 HPX: A cure for performance impaired parallel applications"
-date: 2019-03-05 00:00:00
+date: 2019-05-01 00:00:00
 author: Admin
 categories:
- - user
  - developer
  - podcast
 #Title of the podcast episode without the episode number
-podcast_episode_title: Reproducible Research in Archaeology with rrtools
+podcast_episode_title: HPX: A cure for performance impaired parallel applications
 #Image of the blog post
 img: FFS015_header.png
 #Thumbnail of the blog post